-The Glen Theatre was in Batestown at 3280 Fifth Avenue, and seems to have operated from about 1915 to 1922.
+The Glen Theatre, one of a few theaters within the bounds of the former Town of Lansingburgh was in Batestown at 3280 Fifth Avenue between Glen Avenue and Douw Street, and seems to have operated from about 1915 to 1922.
 The address is currently occupied by Troy Bike Rescue.

 By means of an agreement between members of the Ladies’ Auxiliary of St. Patrick’s Church and the management of the Glen Theatre on Sixth Avenue a portion of the theatre’s receupts on Saturday afternoon and night was contributed to the church building fund.
 The ladies sold special tickets to residents of the parish and the enterprise nettted the fund about $30.

 Troy Times.
 November 22, 1915: 9 col 3.

 Modern building, with equipment, including seats, motion picture machines, lights, screen, piano, etc. Capacity 400.
 Splendid opportunity for good moving picture business.

 ROY H. PALMER,

 Troy Times.
 May 27, 1918: 5 col 6.